cockroachdb/docs/src/current/v24.1/ui-overload-dashboard.md

 The charts allow you to monitor:

-- Metrics that help determine which resource is constrained, such as I/O and CPU
+- Metrics that help determine which resource is constrained, such as IO and CPU
 - Metrics that narrow down which admission control queues have requests waiting
 - More advanced metrics about the system health, such as the goroutine scheduler and L0 sub-levels